wktdev/audiolib/README.md

 #Web Audio API File Loader

-A simple abstraction to load audio files individually or as a "batch"
+A simple abstraction to load audio files individually or as a "batch".

 Example: